Taiwan and the United Nations: Civil society organizations

 In 2003, civil society organization Taiwan United Nations Alliance (TAIUNA; 台灣聯合國協進會) was established to promote the entrance of Taiwan into the United Nations.
-Members of the organization takes annual trips to the United States to meet with legislators and representatives to the UN from Taiwan's diplomatic allies.
-In addition to pushing for Taiwan's inclusion in the UN, the TAIUNA also expressed its hope that Taiwan's participation in the World Health Assembly and the Olympic Games as "Chinese Taipei" could be changed in the future.
+Members of the organization make annual trips to the United States to meet with legislators and representatives to the UN from Taiwan's diplomatic allies.
+In addition to pushing for Taiwan's inclusion in the UN, the TAIUNA has also expressed its hope that Taiwan's participation in the World Health Assembly and the Olympic Games as "Chinese Taipei" could be changed in the future.

 In 2017, TAIUNA leader and former defense minister Michael Tsai led a group of 25 TAIUNA members to the United States to meet with officials and thinktanks as well as protest the Chinese Consulate General in New York City, the 14th annual trip taken by the organization.
 In 2023, Alliance of Democracies Foundation executive director Jonas Parello-Plesner wrote an opinion piece in Politico to call for the UN to recognize Taiwan's voice.